mdekauwe/CABLE_benchmarking/README.md

 **There are a couple of potential gotchas:**

-To pass a string flag, you need a double set of quotation marks as shown below.
+To pass a string flag, you need a double set of quotation marks (i.e. double and single) as shown below.
 If you encounter a problem this is likely to be the issue ...

     sci = {
         "cable_user%GS_SWITCH": "'medlyn'",